Advocacy

 Public Comment General Guidelines

-• Identify yourself.
+- Identify yourself.
 Give your name.
-Identify where you live, relevant membership, where you live if relevant.
+Identify where you live, and highlight relevant membership.

-• Make an ask.
+- Make a request.
 Be clear on what you want the land manager to do.

-• Relate your ask to decision making criteria
+- Relate your request to decision making criteria.

-• Identify your comment.
-Check the meeting agenda and identify the specific agenda item for your comment or if it is a general public comment on an item that is not on the agenda.
+- Identify your comment.
+Check the meeting agenda and identify the specific agenda item for your comment or decide if it is a general public comment on an item that is not on the agenda.
 Protocol for the specific meeting is usually included in the meeting agenda.

 Live comments

-• Consider reading a written message.
-Some people do fine working from notes while others do much better reading a will written comment.
+- Consider reading a written message.
+Some people do fine working from notes while others do much better reading a well-written comment.

-• Feedback expectations.
-Comments on non agenda items typically don’t get response from the board/ commission due to Brown act limitations.
+- Feedback expectations.
+Comments on non agenda items typically don’t get responses from the board/ commission due to Brown act limitations.
 Comments or dialogue are more likely on agendized items but typically are not extensive.

 Volunteer

-• Participate.
-Show up to public meetings, events, and GALA/RLAG rides – this will also help you stay informed.
+- Participate.
+Show up to public meetings, events, and group rides like our Gala rides and Ride Like a Girl rides.
+This will also help you stay informed.

 Ride Responsibly